SDM-TIB/Trav-SHACL/docs/README.md

 This will generate the docs without any cached files.
 The new documentation will be available in `_build/html`.

 ## Publishing the Documentation

+> [!IMPORTANT]
+> GitHub automatically builds and deploys a new version of the documentation when a new version is released.
+> Hence, it should not be necessary to build and push the documentation manually.

 In order to publish a new version (and building one before), run the following command:
 ```bash
 make docs deploy